ATL Adventures: Zoo Atlanta

 It's not that I'm a pushover.
 It's more so that I'm one of those moms who just cannot stay home all day.
 It's one of the burdens of being an extreme extrovert.
-I just need to be around a lot of people and have at least a one conversation with someone in double digits... even if it's just, "Excuse me, ma'am, you're stroller is blocking the way."
+I just need to be around a lot of people and have at least a one conversation with someone in double digits... even if it's just, "Excuse me, ma'am, your stroller is blocking the way."
 And "I'm so sorry!"
 And besides, you can only stroll Target X times a week before your kids start hating it and employees start to recognize you and look at you with pity in their eyes.
 So, yeah, in the nine months we've lived here, I've done the zoo a lot... not as much as Target, but close.

 On my third visit to Zoo Atlanta, I went ahead and bought a family annual pass.
 This way we can pop in, do the things on our list, and then head back home for naps.
 With the family pass, I don't feel like I have to stay alllll day to get my money's worth.
 Plus I can invite friends to join us since it works for two adults and four kids ages three and up (Caroline and Lu still get in for free!).

 On impromptu zoo days, during breakfast, the kids list out the animals they want to see.
 I use a tiny piece of paper so the list doesn't get too long and ridiculous.
 They haven't caught on to this trick, yet.
 Mothers, feel free to implement this scheme yourself.